lawrennd/snippets/_information-game/includes/conditional-independence-structures.md

 \subsection{Locality Through Conditional Independence}

-\notes{One way to formalize the notion of locality in our information-theoretic framework is through conditional independence structures.
-When we have a small number of slow modes (M) that act as information reservoirs, they can induce conditional independence between subsets of fast variables (X), naturally creating a form of locality.
+\notes{One way to formalize the notion of locality in our information-theoretic framework is through conditional independence structures.}

+\notes{When we have a small number of slow modes (M) that act as information reservoirs, they can induce conditional independence between subsets of fast variables (X), creating a form of locality.}

-This approach connects our abstract information-theoretic framework to more intuitive notions of spatial organization and modularity without requiring an explicit spatial embedding.}
+\notes{This approach connects our abstract information-theoretic framework to more intuitive notions of spatial organization and modularity without requiring an explicit spatial embedding.}

 \slides{
 * Few slow modes can induce conditional independence